milanaleksic/cv/cv.md

 <details><summary><h3>[2020-...]
 Senior Software Engineer @ Soda (remote; HQ in Brussels, Belgium)</h3></summary>

-Backend founding engineer of Soda Cloud (since 2025 a member of the Foundation team).
+Backend founding engineer of Soda, working on Soda Cloud SaaS.
 Programming languages I used were Java, Python and Go.

 Became the company’s go-to backend engineer and MySQL performance guy.
 Helped scale the company 100x in both customers and revenue over 5 years, all without high-profile incidents in the Soda Cloud product.